-This is a more general skill but just as useful given the number of individuals and corporates keen on using green buildings, green construction methods.
-Specializing in knowing how to incorporate design elements that allow minimal use of non-renewable resources and that include eco-friendly aspects that offer long term benefits to the environment is an excellent move.
+This is a more general skill but just as useful given the number of individuals and corporates keen on using green buildings and green construction methods.
+Specializing in knowing how to incorporate design elements that allow minimal use of non-renewable resources and that include eco-friendly aspects that offer long-term benefits to the environment is an excellent move.

-There will always be architect jobs available for those with strong experience in environmentally friendly design.
+There will always be architect jobs available for those with strong experience in an environmentally friendly design.

 When You Set Up Your Architect’s Firm